Robert Layton is a husband and father of two living in regional Western Victoria, Australia.

 Ballarat Hackerspace

-The Ballarat Hackerspace is a non-profit community organisation created to help introduce future technology
+The Ballarat Hackerspace is a non-profit community organisation created

-Additionally, the hackerspace provides a workshop where members can come and build their projects in a
+Additionally, the hackerspace provides a workshop where members can come

 collaborative and engaging environment.

-Members of the Ballarat Hackerspace have created lots of great projects, bouncing ideas off each other and
+Members of the Ballarat Hackerspace have created lots of great projects,

 helping